vogsphe-re/midea-ac-py/README.md

 pip install msmart-ng
 midea-discover
 ```
-_Note: Only devices of type 0xAC are supported.
-Ensure the supported property is True._
+Check the output to ensure the type is 0xAC and the `supported` property is True.

 ## Gratitude
 This project is a fork of [mac-zhou/midea-ac-py](https://github.com/mac-zhou/midea-ac-py), and builds upon the work of: